tizonia/tizonia-openmax-il/BUILDING_with_meson.md

 maintains an up-to-date list of all the packages that are required in a Debian-compatible system to build Tizonia from source.

-> NOTE: The following command installs Mopidy's 'libspotify-dev' package, and
+> NOTE: The following command installs the 'gmusicapi', 'soundcloud', 'pafy'
-> the 'gmusicapi', 'soundcloud', 'pafy' and 'youtube-dl' Python PIP packages,
+> and 'youtube-dl' Python PIP packages,
 > plus a few other necessary debian packages.

 ```bash